diego-aslz/delphi/_posts/2013-06-28-working-around-ps3-lagged-updates.md

 ## The solution

-A friend of mine told me once that there was this little program that you could make work like a proxy to download updates to your PC and the download from it directly via local network to the PS3 in a very faster connection.
+A friend of mine told me once that there was this little program that you could make work like a proxy to download updates to your PC and then download from it directly via local network to the PS3 in a very faster connection.
 This way, it would be possible to use a download manager to improve the speed.